 - When you have stopped outside a school or business

-In addition to this, anti-idling action events are held across the borough each year.
+Idling Action events are held regularly across the borough each year.
 Volunteers provide idling information and leaflets to drivers who are encouraged to turn off their engines to help improve local air pollution.
 The events are organised by the council for residents who want to take action against idling in the borough.
-For more information, including how to volunteer, visit the Idling Action London website.
-Alternatively, you can volunteer by emailing the officer directly.
+You can volunteer by emailing the officer directly.

-You can also show your support by completing our online anti-idling pledge.
+You can also show your support by completing our online pledge not to idle.

 Reduce your use of polluting vehicles